gene-git/dns_tools/README.md

 # dns_tools - Coming Soon -

-DNS server tools for DNSSEC etc
+DNS server tools - aka DNSSEC made easy.

 DNSSEC can be a little tricky especially rolling the keys.
 We procide the tools to simplify and automate this as much as possible.